MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 **Process mining capability:** A *Power Automate per-user license with attended RPA* enables a user to create a process, connect to an event log using data flows, analyze a process from data, and view the analytics report in the web.

-**Power Automate Process Mining add-on:** A separately purchasable add-on is required to do the following:
+**Power Automate Process Mining add-on license:** A separately purchasable add-on is required to do the following:
 - Use [Power Automate Process Mining](minit/minit-desktop-application-overview.md), which provides many features to get deep insights into your process.
 - Customize the analytics report by publishing it into your own Power BI workspace.